An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Reeb Graph Sequential Algorithm on Triangulated Surfaces

 It is possible in practice to obtain a scalar function with saddle points that have multiplicity $m \geq 2$.
 The algorithm that we present in Section~\ref{alg} can be extended to handle such cases.
-We need to do the following modifications.
+We need to make the following modifications.

-\begin{itemize} \item In step (3) we calculate the connected components of the critical set $C_p$.
+\begin{itemize} \item In step (3), we calculate the connected components of the critical set $C_p$.
 Here it is not enough to calculate the critical set $C_p$.
-We need to also to compute the connected components of this set.
-This was explained in Section~\ref{critical sets details}. \item When the multiplicity $m$ of a split saddle $p$ is greater than or equal to $2$ we create an ascending path for each connected component in $Lk^+(p)$. \end{itemize}
+We also need to compute the connected components of this set.
+This was explained in Section~\ref{critical sets details}.

+\item When the multiplicity $m$ of a split saddle $p$ is greater than or equal to $2$, we create an ascending path for each connected component in $Lk^+(p)$. \end{itemize}

-In the non-degenerate case every ascending path corresponds to an edge in the Reeb graph.
+In the non-degenerate case, every ascending path corresponds to an edge in the Reeb graph.
 This is not the case anymore in the degenerate case.
 We describe next the sequential algorithm of the Reeb graph when $f$ has degenerate critical points.

 \begin{enumerate} \item Sort the critical points of $f$ an in ascending order.
 Let $CP=\{v_1,...,v_n\}$ be this set.
 This represents the vertex set of the Reeb graph, as we did before.